It is only when I am with everyone, that I can be ecstatic (2021)

 Source: Youtube

-Certainly, Eurodance has never really left, especially not Berlin’s club scene, which is immutably influenced by new, raw styles from its Eastern European neighbours.
+The music genre, Eurodance, certainly never left since its peak moment around 1998, especially not Berlin’s club scene, which is immutably influenced by new, raw styles from its Eastern European neighbours.
 However, it has noticeably popped up more in recent years, frequently mixed with Trance or a whole array of genres in one.
-Additionally, in 2019, early rave culture was revisited in documentaries and exhibitions, like in “Sweet Harmony Rave / Today” at the Saatchi Gallery.
-This has prompted the British television writer and cultural critic, Phil Harrison, to ask in an article on The Guardian website: “Why is 2019 so nostalgic for 80s rave?”.
-Drawing comparisons between our day and age and the late 80s and early 90s, he writes that, after years of fragmentation and polarisation mainly caused by new technologies, the joyful militancy of early rave feels poignant in 2019.
-However, he concludes that, our era is yet to produce this kind of unified response to political strife, forecasting a period of backlash against “this isolation and being in your own bubble”.
+In 2019, early rave culture was revisited in documentaries and exhibitions, such as “Sweet Harmony Rave / Today” at Saatchi Gallery in London, which prompted the British television writer and cultural critic, Phil Harrison, to ask in an article on The Guardian website: Why is 2019 so nostalgic for 80s rave?
+Drawing comparisons between our day and age and the late 80s and early 90s, he wrote that, after "years of fragmentation and polarisation mainly caused by new technologies, the joyful militancy of early rave felt poignant in 2019".
+However, he concluded that, our era was yet to produce this kind of unified response to political strife, forecasting a period of backlash against “this isolation and being in your own bubble”.

 Source: Google Search